V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * First step to mounting the CNC to the table is setting the Y rail
  * Do your best to make a perfectly rectangular table, but once the rail is set that becomes your reference, and the table edges mean nothing.
- * The belt holders and Y_Clips all share the outer edge
+ * The belt holders and Y_Clips all share the outer edge, same refernce.
+ * The calculator "table measurement" gives you the exact outside dimensions of the belt holders as the footprint.
  * No more than 300mm gap is recommended.

 ---